Lioncat6/rprtxd/README.md

 -lion :3

-_P.S. if you ever find Radiant Pack RTX listed on anything other than my own website or planetminecraft, please let me know by creating an issue, thanks!_
+_P.S. if you ever find RPRTX listed on anything other than my own website or planetminecraft, please let me know by creating an issue, thanks!_